hyperledger/aries-rfcs/features/0434-outofband/README.md

 If an out-of-band message has a public DID in the `service` block, and the _receiver_ determines it has previously established a connection with that public DID, the receiver **SHOULD** send its response on the established connection.

 For the out-of-band `invitation` message it is expected that the protocols listed will have a message type that allows the receiver to reuse an existing connection.

-> To do: Add a link to the `continue` message to be added to the DID Exchange message.

 ##### Receiver Error Handling